DwaineDGIlmer/IntelligentLogging/README.md

 This solution provides advanced logging and fault analysis capabilities for .NET applications.
 It is organized for modularity and testability.

+The solution includes a web application that demonstrates how to implement intelligent logging, eventing, and fault analysis.

+The main features include:
+- **Intelligent Logging:**
+  Capture and store logs with contextual information.
+- **Eventing:**
+  Trigger events based on specific log entries or conditions.
+- **Fault Analysis:**
+  Analyze logs to identify patterns and potential issues.
+- **Unit Testing:**
+  Comprehensive unit tests to ensure the reliability of the logging and fault analysis features.

+## Deployed Application
+The application is deployed in Azure App Service, [IntelligentLogging](https://intelligentlogging-fcgtc5gfazcaaeej.centralus-01.azurewebsites.net/).
+The solution also includes a web interface for viewing logs and events.

 ## Solution Structure

 ```